aspose-slides/Aspose.Slides-Documentation/net/developer-guide/slides-for-net-6-cross-platform/_index.md

 2. **Prerequisite**: To use the cross-platform version Aspose.Slides for .NET 6, you need to download the Aspose.Slides package from the product [Release Page](https://releases.aspose.com/slides/net/).
 The Aspose.Slides NuGet package is not suitable because it provides cross-platform support for only the .NET Standard.

 3. **Requiremens**: [System Requirements](https://docs.aspose.com/slides/net/system-requirements/).
 Please note that Aspose.Slides for .NET 6 and .NET 7 requires Linux x86_x64 with GLIBC 2.23 and higher. **CentOS** 7 GLIBC version is 2.14 and not supported.
+To use Slides under CentOS7 or other systems (like Alpine) that do not meet this requirement, please consider using Aspose.Slides for .NETStandard.

 ## **Get and Use Cross-Platform Aspose.Slides**